wix-incubator/express-angular-rss-feed-app/README.md

 ### Intro

 This app is built using the same structure and concept as the [RSS Feed on Google App Engine](https://github.com/wix/wix-gae-rss-feed-app) but uses Node.js as it's backend.
-The client side (html/js/css) was built using Angular.js and Karma from testing.
+The client side (html/js/css) was built using Angular.js and Karma for testing.

 This project is set to work on your local machine using express.js server and a local MongoDB database.